JunnKyuu/JunnKyuu/README.md

 ### 🌱 About Jun
 - 🦁 Frontend staff at likelion_mju 12th
-- ✏️ Major at convergence software
+- ✏️ Major in convergence software

 <br>